-As your shoplifting attorney in Miami, the Law Offices of Ama-Mariya Hoffenden will protect your reputation and your freedom.
+As your shoplifting defense attorney in Miami, the Law Offices of Ama-Mariya Hoffenden will protect your reputation and your freedom.

-With years of experience as Miami’s leading shoplifting attorney office and with our passion for obtaining justice, we’ll give you the best shot at defending yourself whether you have been falsely accused or require mitigation assistance.
+With years of experience as Miami’s leading shoplifting defense attorney and with our passion for obtaining justice, we’ll give you the best shot at defending yourself whether you have been falsely accused or require mitigation assistance.

 Contact Us (786) 353-4202